demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### 10. cs-falcon-delete-file
 ---
-Deletes a file based on the ID given.
+Deletes a file based on the provided ID.
 Can delete only one file at a time.

 #### Base Command
 `cs-falcon-delete-file`